spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 This tutorial will walk you through execute the game for the first time after [installing the environment](https://spacebeam.org/2020/07/09/how-to-install-torchcraft-and-set-up-a-programming-environment-on-linux/), we are going to dive into TorchCraft example.py and start gathering minerals to someday extract vespene gas.

-Let's start the game and learn a bit more about [TorchCraft](https://github.com/TorchCraft/TorchCraft/).
-A general overview can be found in:
+Let's start the game and learn a bit more about [TorchCraft](https://github.com/TorchCraft/TorchCraft/) a general overview can be found in:

 Synnaeve, G., Nardelli, N., Auvolat, A., Chintala, S., Lacroix, T., Lin, Z., Richoux, F. and Usunier, N., 2016. _TorchCraft: a Library for Machine Learning Research